leblitzdick/lightning-scooter/README.md

 is installed which separates it from the current.
 In this picture you can also see the two blue relays which are responsible for switching the current.

+Here you can see the wiring going from the e-paper display to the connectors on the Raspbery Pi.
+The connector on the right side of the upper shell leads the contacts of the relays and the current of the Paspberry Pi, which all come from the bottom of the scooter.

+On the server side there is a Raspberry Pi 3B on which the pseudo node sPRUNED provides the Bitcoin blockchain and a c-lightning based lightning node.
+For the control of the lightning node the API lightning-charge is used.
+It was very easy to implement the programming of the payment processes.

+The current raspbian strech lite distribution is installed on both Raspberry Pi systems.
+The actual program to control the lightning-scooter is written in python.
+Components Server:

+    Raspberry Pi 3 A+
+    16GB microSD card
+    Standard housing black
+    microUSB cable
+    power supply
+    network cables

+Components Client:

+    Raspberry Pi 3 A+
+    16GB microSD card
+    Waveshare 2.7inch E-Ink display 264x176 px
+    Waveshare GSM/GPRS/GNSS/Bluetooth HAT (Prepaid SIM card Provider Network O2) 2x 1 channel relay 5V/230V
+    Yeeco DC/DC Converter 8-50V 12V/24V/36V/48V to 5V3A / 15W Watertight
+    Self-designed housing made of PLA
+    Cable, solder, hot glue, mounting tape, etc.

+Scooter:

+    Xiaomi M365